-Most of the Arab Gulf States have invested heavily into extensive road networks.
+Most of the Arab Gulf States have invested heavily into

+extensive road networks.
 The governments of Oman and Saudi Arabia, for example, have put significant sums of funding towards building large freeways and roads that extend to remote areas.
-Despite years of conflict,

-Iraq's 37,000 miles of roads remain in relatively good condition.
-Six of the region's governments allocated \$250 billion for the construction of a regional rail network which will link Kuwait, between n and 24% of population to between 96% and 100% of population.
-The exception is Iraq where just 49% of population are Internet users, Cell phones are extremely popular
+Despite years of conflict, Irag's 36,000 miles of roads good remain in relatively condition.
+Six of the region's governments allocated billion for the construction of a regional rail network which will link Kuwait.
+Saudi Arabia. the UAE, Oman, Bahrain, and Qatar after many delays the Gulf

-Saudi Arabia, the UAE, Oman, Bahrain, and Qatar after many delays the Gulf Cooperation Council (GCC) is estimating a now 2030 completion date.
+Cooperation Council (GCC) is estimating a now 2030 completion date.

 Information technology is spreading rapidly throughout the Arab Gulf.
-Between 2000 and 2021, Internet usage grew from

--the States report between 86 and 190 mobile phone subscriptions per 100 people.
+Between 2000 and 2022, Internet usage grew from between 0 and 24% of population to between 99% and 100% of population.
+The exception is Iraq where just 79% of population are Internet users.
+Cell phones are extremely popular -the States report between 98 and 212 mobile phone subscriptions per 100 people.

 As the destination of 7% of all GCC exports, the European Union (EU) is the region's 4th largest trading partner.
 The EU and the GCC States (with the exception of Iraq) are pursuing a free trade agreement.
 The Gulf States also maintain important trade relationships with several Asian nations.

 For example, China depends on the Arab Gulf for 41% of its oil imports, India for 35%, South Korea for 70%, and Japan for over 91%.

 The Arab Gulf faces challenges in meeting its growing energy needs.
 As a result of the region's rapid urbanization and population growth, the Gulf States are shifting from being energy suppliers to major energy consumers.
-Energy consumption grew by about 8% annually since 1972 (compared to 2% globally).
-While the UAE, Kuwait, Qatar, and Saudi Arabia have less than 1% of the world's population, these countries now use more than 5% of the world's oil.
+Energy consumption grew about 5% by since annually 1972 (compared to 2% globally).
+While the UAE, Kuwait, Qatar, and Saudi Arabia have less than 1% of the world's population, these countries now use more than 8% of the world's oil.
 Iraq has had difficulty meeting its own power needs, relying on imported electricity and petroleum products.